jakelarue/beautiful-jekyll/aboutme.md

 Everybody has a *"guy"*...

-A guy for the car... (*if* you're a woman! **Tip:** Men should learn to work on their own cars)
+A guy for the car...

 A guy for the lastest sports picks...

 A guy for all that techy sh*t you don't understand or feel like learning...

-Everybody has a *guy*...
+Everybody has a *"guy"*...

-Now when you need someone who's gonna lift conversions and bring in more cash for your business...
+But what about when you need someone to:

+- Lift conversions
+- Bring in more sales and revenue
+- And actually generate a better ROI

 You won't just need a guy - will need the **right** go-to guy.

-And guess who's in the business of getting more clicks, better conversions and delivering bottom-line boosting copy?
+And guess who's in the business of getting more clicks, increasing conversions and delivering bottom-line boosting copy?

 ## This guy.

 - I move quickly, break stuff and **TEST EVERYTHING**
 - I follow a **pretty straight-forward, refined process that eliminates the bullshit** - tested and proven to be effective and efficient - so you won't ever get lost in the sauce and you're *always in-the-know*